 Vestiges, 2025

 Does a photograph depict the event itself or does it merely illustrate and interpret an event, a place, a shadow of time?
 This question has always been at the centre of my practice, and is both a source of frustration and quiet contemplation.
 There is a long tradition within photography in the capturing the tangibility of objects, places and surfaces in various states of decay, the aesthetic quality of which cannot be quantified.
-Western painting has brought the aesthetics of decay and destruction into the mainstream consciousness, which we observe from a distanced perspective, forcing us to contemplate our own mortality; safe from this perceived threat.
+Western painting has brought the aesthetics of decay and destruction into the mainstream consciousness, which we observe from a distanced perspective, forcing us to contemplate our own mortality; whilst safe from this perceived threat.
 Photography functions with a peculiar duality in that it enhances imagination in one context and constraints it another.
-This chronological series was made along the shoreline of Jersey, a small island of the coast of France and the place of my birth.
-These pictures depict the decaying surfaces of a historic sea wall built by the occupying German forces in WW2.
-There are traces, marks and signs that permeate the textured surfaces of these now ancient monuments, which represent the a fading collective memory, as well as my own.
+This chronological series was made along the shoreline of Jersey, my home island; depicting the decaying surfaces of a historic sea wall built by the occupying German army in WW2.
+There are traces, marks and signs that permeate the textured surfaces of these now ancient monuments, which represent a fading collective memory of a place haunted by the past.